 Awad worked in the real estate and construction industry in the Arabian Gulf for more than 30 years.
 He was the Founder and CEO of various construction and real estate companies, dealing with the supply chain and information technology side of the industry, as well as the development of large-scale projects.

-He received the ACI Henry L. Kennedy Award and the ACI Chapter Activities Award in 2007, and the ACI Certification Award in 2011 and is an ACI Fellow.
+He received the ACI Henry L. Kennedy Award and the ACI Chapter Activities Award in 2007.
+He also earned the ACI Certification Award in 2011 and is an ACI Fellow.

 Keith E. Kesner, FACI, is among a small group of Key Personnel at CVM Engineers, a multi-faceted professional engineering firm with a diverse staff of engineers, architects and materials scientists serving premier institutional and commercial clients.